 Tech PR Exec, Novice Foodie and Travel Enthusiast

-Content Manager @ March Communications, focusing on content marketing, PR, social media.
+Content Manager @ March PR, focusing on content marketing, PR, social media.
 Also: figuring out content marketing for writers, musicians, artists.

 Managing the Content.

 Account Executive at @MarchPR, world champion hot sauce eater and shark week’s biggest fan.

 Writer & PR pro.
 Passionate traveler, runner and adventure-seeker.